MicrosoftEdge/WebView2Feedback/specs/DisableCrashReporting.md

 ===

 # Background
 Currently, when a WebView2 is created a WebView2 crashpad process will be created in addition to starting a WebView2 browser process.
 If any WebView2 process crashes, the crashpad process will create crash dumps and send them to Microsoft for diagnosis.
-This document covers new APIs to allow the end developer to customize crash reporting.
+This document covers new APIs to allow the end developer to customize crash reporting to help when running diagnostics and doing analysis.
 They can set the `CoreWebView2EnvironmentOptions.IsCustomCrashReportingEnabled` property to not have crash dumps sent to Microsoft and use the `CoreWebView2Environment.CrashDumpFolderPath` property to locate crash dumps and do customization with them instead.

 # Examples
 ## WinRT and .NET